ANL-CESAR/XSBench/README.md

 ### MPI Support

 While XSBench is primarily used to investigate "on node parallelism" issues, some systems provide power & performance statistics batched in multi-node configurations.
 To accommodate this, XSBench provides an MPI mode which runs the code on all MPI ranks simultaneously.
 There is no decomposition across ranks of any kind, and all ranks accomplish the same work.
 This is a "weak scaling" approach -- for instance, if running the event-based model all MPI ranks will execute 17,000,000 cross section lookups regardless of how many ranks are used.
 There is only one point of MPI communication (a reduce) at the end, which aggregates the timing statistics and averages them across MPI ranks before printing them out.
 MPI support can be enabled with the makefile flag "MPI".
 If you are not using the mpicc wrapper on your system, you may need to alter the makefile to make use of your desired compiler.

+### AML Optimizations

+AML is a memory management library featuring optimization abtractions.
+More information about the library can be found in the [online documentation](https://argo-aml.readthedocs.io/en/latest/).
+The library can be downloaded and installed from the [repository](https://xgitlab.cels.anl.gov/argo/aml).

+XSBench can be compiled to include these optimizations by toggling `make` `AML=yes` option.
+In order for `pkg-config` to find out the appropriate compilation flags, environment variable `PKG_CONFIG_PATH` must point to the install directory of `aml.pc`.

+Current optimizations featured in XSBench are as follow:
+- **replicaset**: Performance sensitive data structures are replicated on memories close to processing elements.
+If a group of processing elements have several close memories (e.g a NUMA cluster on Intel Knights Landing processor with has both a MCDRAM and DRAM memory modules) then the memory with the smallest latency is elected.
+Upon accessing sensitive data, the accessor location is looked up and the closest replica (latency wise) is accessed.

+Optimizations implementation and availability may depend on the programming model.
+In the current version the following programming models feature AML optimizations:
+- **openmp-threading**: replicaset.

 ### Verification Support